branko3000/cmlrpg/readme.md

 - area - the name of the tile the player is currently standing on.
 - playerHealth - the current health of the player.
 - playerMaxHealth - the maximum amount of health the player can have.
-- *playerLevel - the current level of the player.*
-- *playerXP - the current amount of XP of the player.*
-- *playerXPNeeded - the amount of XP the player needs to the next level.*
 - playerAmmunition - the current amount of ammunition the player has loaded.
 - playerMaxAmmunition - the capacity of the weapon the player is currently holding.
 - playerWeapon - the name of the weapon the player has currently equipped.